Saïd Business School

 Park End Street

-Earlier, Gay was at London Business School as Director of External Relations (2003 to 2006) and Associate Dean of Executive Education (1995 to 2001).
-Between 2001 and 2002, she was seconded to establish Executive Education at the Indian School of Business (ISB), established in partnership with London Business School, Kellogg and Wharton.
+Earlier, Gay was at London Business School as Director of External Relations and Dean of Executive Education.
+Between 2001 and 2002, she was seconded to establish Executive Education at the newly created Indian School of Business in Hyderabad.

-Gay was the first woman to be appointed as Director General of the European Foundation for Management Development (EFMD) in Brussels, and served for five years between 1990 and 1995.
-EFMD is Europe’s leading network of worldwide organisations from business, business schools and the public sector involved in the continuous enhancement of management development worldwide and has also coordinated a range of projects on behalf of the European Union.
-A key achievement during her tenure was the establishment of the now highly regarded China-Europe International Business School (CEIBS) in Shanghai.
-Earlier, Gay was Director of Conferences for The Economist, running high profile events worldwide on current social and economic issues.
+Gay was the first woman Director General of the European Foundation for Management Development, a leading network of businesses, business schools and the public sector involved in the enhancement of management development worldwide.
+She served in this role from 1990 to 1995.
+A key achievement was the establishment of the China-Europe International Business School in Shanghai.
+Earlier, Gay was Director of Conferences for The Economist.

-Gay has an MBA with distinction from, the Schulich School of Business, York University, Canada and a BA Hons. from McGill University in Canada.
-Her early career was in teaching, particularly drama and she is a Licentiate of the Royal Academy of Music, specialising in drama.
-She believes strongly that Leadership is an Art and has been interested in the application of the arts to management development throughout her career.
+Gay has an MBA with distinction from the Schulich School of Business, Canada and a BA (Hons) from McGill University.
+Her initial career was in teaching, and she is a Licentiate of the Royal Academy of Music, specialising in drama.

 Always interested in women leaders, Gay was a founding member of the European Women’s Management Development Network.
 She is an honorary fellow of the National Centre for Entrepreneurship in Education.
 She has served on the UK Armed Forces Pay Review Body and on the Governing Body of London Business School.